robrbecker/replace/README.md

   - .travis.yml
   - .travis.yaml

-If you need to replace in these files, you can submit a PR to this repo to allow it or work around it by renaming the file, replacing, and renaming it back.
+If you need to replace in dotfiles other than these, you can submit a PR to this repo to allow it or work around it by renaming the file, replacing, and renaming it back.

 ### Installing
 `pub global activate replace`